Aryamanraj/owaspMembersAPI/README.md

 ## Overview

 Welcome to the backend system for the OWASP RGIPT Student Chapter's Members Registration & Management.
 This solution integrates the immutability of Ethereum's blockchain with decentralized storage provided by IPFS.
-Moreover, the InterPlanetary Name System (IPNS) functionality with Lighthouse is employed for maintaining a consistent address for mutable data, ensuring a transparent, secure, and fail-safe management of student member data.
+Moreover, the InterPlanetary Name System (IPNS) functionality with Lighthouse is employed for maintaining a consistent address for mutable data, ensuring transparent, secure, and fail-safe management of student member data.

 ## Directory Structure